nickn17/evDash/README.md

 - software is written for Arduino IDE (ESP32).

 ## Roadmap
-- connect to BLE function and deploy HEX file for common users
+- connect to BLE function and deploy HEX file for common users (simplest installation)
 - 2.screen with eNiro battery cells and temperature sensors
 - 3.screen with charging graph
 - ext.relay control for power dashboard and sleep CPU to save AUX during parking